 1. Collect Skills, Not Recipes

-Home cooks should aim to develop a repertoire not only of tried-and-test recipes but of skills.
+Home cooks should aim to develop a repertoire not only of tried-and-tested recipes, but of skills.
 Once mastered, they can apply them across any number of different recipes.
 What are the five basic cooking skills?
 Every cook should be able to make an omelette (it should be ‘baveuse’, with a very small amount of underdone egg through the centre).
 They should know how to cook a steak to various degrees of doneness.
 They should be able to make a sauce whether a simple pan sauce or classic gravy.
 They should know how to make shortcrust pastry.
 And they should know how to chop an onion.

 2. Emulate Professional Chefs and Always Do Your Mise-En-Place